yuanwang04/YouthVisualizer/README.md

 Activation at level 5 is hard to explain.
 The result is severely pixelized.
 We think this might be attribute the use of max_pooling layers, which results in the gradient to be only passed to some pixels.
 We suggest that if the network is trained using avg_pooling layers we could get better results.

-#### What is Youth?
+#### Age Shifting

-At last, we want the network to answer the question, what is youth?
-Or how does the network defines if a face is young?
+Using our result of a neural network classifying youth and a deep dream algorithm, what is it like to make someone look younger or older?

-To do so, we would do the deep dream algorithm from the classification result of the network, changing only the input based on the gradient from the losses.
+We do the deep dream algorithm from the classification result of the network, changing only the input based on the gradient from the losses.

 First, we would make some young to become old (000178.jpg):